Frequently Asked QuestionsGot questions? We've got answers!

 May I read from a “cheat sheet” to follow the order of exercises?

 Yes, but the less reading you do, the more connection you will maintain with your dog!
 We would suggest familiarizing yourself with the exercises and their order in advance so that a quick glance is enough to move you to the next exercise.

 Must I perform the exercises in the order as listed on the level rules page?

 Can I do each exercise separately and edit the video together?

-No. The video needs to be one continuous process from the start of the first exercise until the end of the last one.
+All other levels require the video to be one continuous process from the start of the first exercise until the end of the last one.
 Your dog should be sufficiently well-trained through that level that he/she is capable of doing all of the exercises correctly, meeting specified criteria, continuously and in order.
 If you find that you need to attempt the test several times, then your dog may not be ready!
 Go back to training, and fill in any gaps that you find!

 Can I use an assistant to call out the exercises or to move equipment for me?

 Yes, although some of the higher levels might specify that your dog hold a stay while the handler arranges equipment, in which case you would be required to move equipment yourself.
 If a physical disability prevents you from moving equipment, please contact us to discuss an alternative arrangement.